EliGolam/proj-html-vuejs/README.md

 * macrosections: for components that occupy a logical section within the website
 * shared: components used multiple times

+## Step 4: Creating Sections

+This is where the actual coding part begins.
+I mpved through the page by implementing each macrosection of the page and adding the necessary components each time.

 ## Versions

 ### Implementing OurProductsSection